 2. Vinegar and Water.
 The acid in vinegar cuts through grime and dried drool.
-Use equal parts of warm water and vinegar. .
-Dirt and grime comes off easily and the solution will not dull the paint or leave streaks.
+Use equal parts of warm water and vinegar.
+Dirt and grime come off easily and the solution will not dull the paint or leave streaks.

-Good luck on the ceilings….. especially if you have textured ceilings like I do.
+Good luck on the ceilings….. especially if you have textured ceilings as I do.
 I’d just put a fresh coat of paint up 😉

 For the floors and baseboards: